KumoCorp/kumomta/docs/reference/kumo/memoize.md

     user,
     password
   )
-  -- if we got any rows, it was because a user+pass matched return #result == 1 end
+  -- if we return the username, it is because the password matched return result[1] == user end

 kumo.on('smtp_server_auth_plain', function(authz, authc, password)